 Besides the volatility of imports and exports relative to GDP, another feature missing from the standard DSGE model is the high volatility of the real exchange rate.
 A natural question is whether we can increase the volatility of imports and exports in a model with more volatile real exchange rates.
-We follow Chari, Kehoe and McGrattan's (2002) "elasticity method" to increase real exchange rate volatility by decreasing the value of the intertemporal elasticity of substitution $1/\sigma$ .
-Some authors have also used an uncovered interest rate parity (UIP) shock to generate exchange rate variations in DSGE models.
-In our simulation
+We follow Chari,

-$^{8}$ Zimmermann (1999) finds similar results in a sticky price model.
+&lt;sup>8Zimmermann (1999) finds similar results in a sticky price model.

-&lt;sup>9Raffo (2006) finds that the real net exports measured with constant prices are pro-cyclical under the standard utility function of $u_t = \frac{\left[C_t^{\mu}(1-L_t)^{1-\mu}\right]^{1-\sigma}}{1-\sigma}$ .
+&lt;sup>9Raffo (2006) finds that the real net exports measured with constant prices are pro-cyclical under the standard utility function of $u_t = \frac{[C_t^{\mu}(1-L_t)^{1-\mu}]^{1-\sigma}}{1-\sigma}$ .
 We find that this conclusion may be sensitive to the volatility of investment and the elasticity of substitution between home and foreign goods.

-&lt;sup>10For instance, see Kollmann (2004), Wang(2007).
-This approach is similar to Zimmerman's (1999), which adds an exogenous results, we find that the volatilities of real imports, exports and the exchange rate all increase in those models.
+Kehoe and McGrattan's (2002) "elasticity method" to increase real exchange rate volatility by decreasing the value of the intertemporal elasticity of substitution $1/\sigma$ .
+Some authors have also used an uncovered interest rate parity (UIP) shock to generate exchange rate variations in DSGE models.
+In our simulation results, we find that the volatilities of real imports, exports and the exchange rate all increase in those models.
 Under certain calibrations of the UIP shock, the model can also replicate the pro-cyclical movement of imports and exports, though the correlation between exports and output is nearly zero.
 However, there is a striking departure of these models from the data: real imports and exports are highly negatively correlated in those models.

 Figure 1 shows the production structure in the standard models.
 Home and foreign intermediate goods are used to produce final goods.
 The final goods are used for consumption and investment.
 There are two factors affecting the volatility of imports: 1. the volatility of demand for final goods and, 2. the substitution between home and foreign goods.
 Under the standard calibration, the majority (about 75%) of final goods (and therefore imports) goes to consumption.
 Consumption is less volatile than GDP in the data.
 So if we want to match the volatility of consumption, demand for final goods will not be very volatile.
 Given the low volatility of demand for final goods, we can still have very volatile imports and exports if there is a lot of substitution between home and foreign goods.
-This is actually what the high elasticity and the UIP models do.
+This is actually what the low elasticity and the UIP models do.